Introduction

 - Advisors may not provide testimony or speak on behalf of their advisee unless given specific permission to do so.
 The parties are expected to ask and respond to questions on their own behalf throughout the process.
 Although the advisor generally may not speak on behalf of their advisee, the advisor may consult with their advisee.
 For longer or more involved discussions, the parties and their advisors should ask for breaks to allow for private consultation, which should not occur excessively.

-- Advisors should not be witnesses due to the potential conflict, which may impact the weight given to their testimony by the student conduct body.
+- Advisors should not be witnesses due to the potential conflict, which may impact the weight given to their testimony by the Professionalism and Ethics Review Board.

 - Advisors are entitled to the same opportunity as their advisee to access relevant evidence, and/or the same written investigation report that accurately summarizes this evidence.
 Advisors are expected to maintain the confidentiality of the records shared with them and may be required to confirm this in writing.